Keysight/python-trsfile/README.md

 	# Replace 5 traces (the slice [0:10:2]) with random length traces.
 	# Because we are creating using the TracePadding.PAD mode, all traces
-	# will be padded to the trace with the biggest length.
+	# will be clipped or padded on the first trace length
 	trs_file[0:10:2] = [
 		Trace(
 			SampleCoding.FLOAT,